quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 QUIC-LB requires common configuration to synchronize understanding of encodings and guarantee explicit consent of the server.

-The load balancer and server MUST agree on a routing algorithm, server ID allocation method, and the relevant parameters for that algorithm.
+The load balancer and server MUST agree on a routing algorithm allocation method and the relevant parameters for that algorithm.

 All algorithm configurations can have a server ID length, nonce length, and key.
-However, for Plaintext CID, the key is not used and the nonce length is always zero.
+However, for Plaintext CID, the key is not used.
 For Block Cipher CID, the nonce length is directly computed from the server ID length.

-If server IDs are statically allocated, the load balancer MUST receive the full table of mappings, and each server must receive its assigned SID(s), from the configuration agent.
+The load balancer MUST receive the full table of mappings, and each server must receive its assigned SID(s), from the configuration agent.

 Note that server IDs are opaque bytes, not integers, so there is no notion of network order or host order.